Top McDonald's exec says $18 Big Mac meal is "exception," not the rule

 "I can tell you that it frustrates and worries me, and many of our franchisees, when I hear about an $18 Big Mac meal being sold — even if it was at one location in the U.S. out of more than 13,700," Joe Erlinger, president of McDonald's USA, said in a letter posted on the restaurant chain's corporate website.
 "More worrying, though, is when people believe that this is the rule and not the exception, or when folks start to suggest that the prices of a Big Mac have risen 100% since 2019."

-"Inflationary pressures have affected all sectors of the economy, including ours," he added.
+"Inflationary pressures have affected all sectors of the economy, including ours," Erlinger said.
 "Our franchisees (who own and operate more than 95% of all restaurants in the U.S.) set menu prices for their restaurants, which account for the increased costs of running their businesses."

+Erlinger's letter comes nearly a year after a McDonald's customer in Connecticut went viral on social media for posting about a Big Mac combo meal priced at a $17.59.

 But Erlinger also said McDonald's franchise owners have sought to keep a lid on prices.
 The letter comes amid signs that at least some Americans are reducing their fast-food consumption because of rising costs.